Using DEEP methodologies to support social services in Neath Port Talbot

 The work has involved managers, practitioners and the people they support, including members of the Parent Advocacy Network (PAN).

-What's been learnt from the project so far?
+What's been learned from the project so far?

 Find out more